Mineblaster034/dpod/README.md

-Empty project - tried to make a commandline 2 years ago which totaly went wrong.
+Empty project - tried to make a commandline few years ago which totaly went wrong.